kaariger/asd-poc/README.md

 Deploy ASD via Terraform and ACM

-To do: add detailed instructions for deploying the sample
+#TODO: ## Add detailed instructions for deploying the sample

 1. Clone the repo `git clone https://github.com/kaariger/asd-poc.git`
 1. `export TF_VAR_project=<your project id>` Set $TF_VAR_project enviornment variable to a project that has billing enabled